Why the 9 to 5 was making me sick: Part 2 of Why I Quit my Career

 - Raynaud’s Syndrome (This is where any change towards a cooler temperature turns my fingers and toes freezing cold, white and then grey.
 This doesn’t really affect my life much but I include it because it’s quite random.
 And I’m always hoping someone will see the list of conditions and go oh yeah I know exactly why you have those and how to cure it.
 That hasn’t happened yet but its still worth a shot).

-They all get way, way, way worse around stress of any kind including happy stress like excitement.
 That can be a hard one to explain to people.
-I got depressed, had diarrhea and a migraine, because I was really looking forward to seeing you, great.
-They also all get worst around ovulation.
-Sorry if any of this is a bit TMI for you!
+I got depressed, and had a migraine, because I was really looking forward to seeing you, great.

-Now bearing the above information in mind, lets get back to why the 9 to 5 was making me sick.
+Now bearing the above information in mind, let’s get back to why the 9 to 5 was making me sick.

-If you remember from part 1, we worked out that if you are working a full time job you would end up with around 32.5 hours left per week of you time.
-Time to relax or for hobbies, for whatever makes you happiest.
+If you remember from this article I wrote, we worked out that if you are working a full-time job you would end up with around 32.5 hours left per week of your time.

-Well that’s the thing you see once I had dealt with all the health issues above I was in minus hours because I just felt so bad.
-There wasn’t time for me to do the things I loved because I was so exhausted, in pain, sad and anxious.
+Well, that’s the thing you see once I had dealt with all the health issues above I was in minus hours because I just felt so bad.

 My life was purely devoted to making sure I was okay enough to handle a day at work, nothing else.
 And overtime this was becoming less and less possible.
-I dreaded seeing friends or doing something nice on the weekend because I just knew I wouldn’t be able to recover well enough for work.
-I never had enough time to recover enough.
-Over time I ended up becoming even sicker.

-I worked other full time jobs before but had normally quit them after a few months for various reasons.
 Mainly because of my health, although I never admitted that to myself.
 But this job was different, it was going to be my career, the one where I earn loads of money and become super successful.
-I was already exhausted and destroyed after three weeks, there was no way I would be able to stick at it for years.

 One night when I getting ready for bed, crying because I had work the next day.
 I had the thought that I could end my life right now and then I would never have to worry about work again.

 Whilst I had had suicidal thoughts before, but this one was different.
 I really wanted to do it this time.
 All the other times it had felt like a last resort.
-But this time it seemed like a viable option.

 I immediately told my boyfriend.
 I would urge anyone who has suicidal thoughts to get in the habit of telling someone.
 It could save your life.
-I’m lucky that my boyfriend and family is incredibly supportive and I feel I can tell them these things.
+I’m lucky that my boyfriend and family are incredibly supportive and I feel I can tell them these things.

-All my previous suicidal thoughts had occurred because the depression had got so bad.
 I had felt like everything was so black that if it did not get better then that would be my last resort to stop the pain.
 I had truly felt that I was stuck with no control over how to make it better.

 This time I was in a situation where I could do something to help myself significantly.
 I could quit my job.

 I spoke for a long time with my boyfriend and parents and we all decided that it would be for the best if I took some time.
-To get back on track and explore other ways of making money and living life.
-Ways that don’t make you think suicide is a viable option.

 What should I do if I am feeling suicidal now?

-Mind has an excellent page on on what to do if you are feeling suicidal and further information to help you heal.
+UK –Mind has an excellent page on on what to do if you are feeling suicidal and further information to help you heal.

 You can also call the Samaritans 24 hours per day, 7 days per week on 116 123.

-The National Suicide Prevention Lifeline is available 24 hours per day, 7 days per week on 1-800-273-8255.
+USA – The National Suicide Prevention Lifeline is available 24 hours per day, 7 days per week on 1-800-273-8255.
 They also have options if you are deaf, hard of hearing or only speak Spanish.

 Don’t forget you can call and you should call emergency services if you don’t feel you can keep yourself safe right now.
 Call 911.